Alexander Nevsky Cathedral

 From Sofia: Full-Day Tour to Plovdiv and Asen's Fortress

 After a 2-hour drive, begin this full-day tour in one of Europe's oldest towns, Plovdiv.
-Walk along cobblestone streets and visit a 19th-century house to learn about the local production of alcoholic drinks and rose oil products.
+Walk along cobblestone streets and visit a 19th-century house to learn about life during the Ottoman Empire period.
 Explore the Roman Theater, Roman Stadium and church before enjoying 2 hours of free time to walk around and have lunch and coffee along the main pedestrian street.
 After exploring Plovdiv, meet your van and guide to make the 30-minute drive to Asen's Fortress.
 Admire this beautiful, medieval structure and learn about the history of the place before taking photos from the top.
-Start your journey back to Sofia with an expected arrival time of approximately 6:00 PM.
+Start your journey back to Sofia with an expected arrival time of approximately 6:00-6:30 PM.

 Sofia Afternoon Walking Tour with Wine and Food Tasting